jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 The best way to manage locally installed npm packages is to create a `package.json` file.

-A `package.json` file affords you a lot of great things:
+A `package.json` file offers you a lot of great things:

 1. It serves as documentation for what packages your project depends on.
 2. It allows you to specify the versions of a package that your project can use using [semantic versioning rules][1].
-3. Makes your build reproducible which means that its *way* easier to share with other developers.
+3. It makes your build reproducible, which means that it's *much* easier to share with other developers.

 ## Requirements

-As a bare minimum, a `package.json` must have:
+At a bare minimum, a `package.json` must have:

 - `"name"`
   - all lowercase